 Reminders 2

 Introduction 2

-Personal Representative 2
+· · · · · · · · · · · · · · · · · · · 2

 Fees Received by Personal Representatives 3

 Final Return for Decedent 3

+Filing Requirements 3

-Income To Include 4 5
+Income To Include 4

+5

-Payments 6 7
+Credits, Other Taxes, and Payments 6

-When and Where To File 7
+7

+7

+Tax Forgiveness for Armed Forces Members, Victims of Terrorism, and Astronauts 7

 Filing Reminders 8

-Other Tax Information 8 8 9
+Other Tax Information В

+Tax Benefits for Survivors В

+Income in Respect of a Decedent 9 9

+Deductions in Respect of a

-Decedent 11 12
+Decedent

+Estate Tax Deduction

+Gifts, Insurance, and Inheritances 12

-Other Items of Income 14
+Other Items of Income 4

-Income Tax Return of an Estate-Form 1041 14 14
+Income Tax Return of an Estate-Form 1041 5

+Filing Requirements 5

-Income To Include 15 16 19
+Income To Include 16

+Exemption and Deductions -

+Credits, Tax, and Payments

-Name, Address, and Signature When and Where To File
+Name, Address, and Signature 20 When and Where To File 20

+U

-Distributions to Beneficiaries From an Estate
+Distributions to Beneficiaries From an Estate 0

+Income That Must Be Distributed Currently

-Currently Other Amounts Distributed Discharge of a Legal Obligation 20 21
+Other Amounts Distributed 2

-Character of Distributions 21 22
+Discharge of a Legal Obligation 2 Character of Distributions

+How and When To Report

+Bequest

+Termination of Estate

-Form 706 23
+Form 706

-Comprehensive Example 24
+Comprehensive Example 24 4

+Final Return for Decedent 24 4

+Income Tax Return of an Estate-Form 1041 25 5

-Checklist of Forms and Due Dates 39
+Table A. Checklist of Forms and Due Dates 4 1

-Worksheet To Reconcile Amounts Reported 40
+Table B. Worksheet To Reconcile

+Amounts Reported in Name of Decedent 2

-How To Get Tax Help 41
+How To Get Tax Help 3

-Index 42
+Index 4